bbbbbr/gimp-rom-bin/README.md

 ## Acknowledgement:
  * Source uses some webp gimp plugin code from Nathan Osman (Copyright 2012)
  * Some format documentation from: https://mrclick.zophar.net/TilEd/download/consolegfx.txt
+ * YYchr was used for a lot validating format input/output

 ## Quick instructions: